We strengthen social justice movements through cinematic storytelling and catalyze collaborative networks of artists and activists.

 At Skylight we don’t simply tell stories about human rights – we engage people in activism to promote international human rights.
-(Watch our Skylight 30 Years slideshow to see more)
+(Watch our Skylight 30 Years video to see more)

 We create media with people; collaborating with community leaders, grassroots organizations, and NGO’s to create media that tells their stories, and strengthens their efforts.

-We educate with optimism by not only showing the plight, but also the fight.
-We show a way forward through education and action.
+We show with pathways forward by not only documenting the plight, but also the fight.
+We show the process of incrementally creating change.
 We make our films widely available to NGO’s and international educators through Academic Screening Packages and Screening Kits.

 We increase impact and engagement by creating platforms and new media technologies that makes it easy for people to engage with social issues.
-Our new media projects include IJCentral, The Toolbox, and Every Memory Matters (see below).
+Our new media projects had included IJCentral, The Toolbox, and Every Memory Matters.

 As a human rights media organization, Skylight’s work has focused on amplifying the voice of constituencies battling for social justice and their rights since our founding in 1981.
 The content we produce – from documentary films to a range of digital media projects – creates a media ecosystem that strengthens a culture of rights and engaged citizenship.
 We combine the storytelling arts with human rights media strategies, in the service of social movements, a process that has made us a part of battles for the narrative in movements around the world.
 In doing this we work with partners, complementing and strengthening their efforts in education and advocacy.
 From the Peruvian Truth Commission’s conclusions that democracy needn’t be sacrificed in the name of security, to the ICC’s efforts to exercise a justice mandate in the face of global power politics, the stories we tell raise awareness and engage people through a human rights perspective.